LorenzoCazzaro/LorenzoCazzaro.github.io/_news/announcement_5.md

 related_posts: false
 ---

 I will be giving a talk at the Dipartimento di Informatica, [Università degli Studi di Roma "La Sapienza"](https://www.uniroma1.it/en), on Nov.
 9th.
+Thanks to prof. Tolomei for giving me this opportunity!